christopherAlberts/immensity/README.md

 ```

 You'll notice that the number graph does not match a 100%.
 Dis is due to switching between float and int data type in the sourse code.

+We now have a unique series of numbers the same length as our message.
+This can be used to indicate the number of positions each of the original characters will move on the *"ASCII cyrcle"* as it were.
+This is how we go abouut incrypting our originam string.
+The series of numbers we abtained from ouur graph can also be used as a *'key'* to decrypt the encoded string, the only diffrince is the opporatoin will just need to be done in reverse.

 ## The Function ##